Detecting the gravitational wave memory effect with TianQin: Relevant parameter space

-In Fig. \ref{redshifitthre}, we plot the horizon distance in redshift for the detection with a criterion of mismatch and SNR as the function of redshifted total mass $M$.
-The horizon distance to pass the threshold of mismatch are always larger than that for SNR equals to 3.
-The results also tell us that when the \acp{SNR} of the memory effect are 3, bias must be introduced in the parameter estimates if we do not consider the memory effect.
-Using the criterion of mismatch, for the displacement memory, the maximum redshift is $z=4.74$, and for the spin memory, the maximum redshift is $z=0.51$.
+In Fig. \ref{redshifitthre}, we compare the horizon distance deduced by using the mismatch threshold and by requiring $\rho=3\,$.
+One can see that the horizon distance to pass the threshold of mismatch is always larger than requiring $\rho=3\,$.
+Using the criterion of mismatch, the maximum redshift is $z=6.37$ for the displacement memory and $z=0.58$ for the spin memory mode.